sqdemas/Salamander-Spy-Scale/README.md

 Players will maneuver the Salamander left and right with the arrow keys to collect pages of classified documents while dodging bombs in his path.
 When the Salamander is hit three times with a bomb, the game will end.
-There will be a settings tab in the corner allowing players to adjust difficulty between easy, normal, and hard.
+There will be a settings tab in the corner allowing players to adjust difficulty between easy, normal and hard.

 **Task List:**